Estimating Graphlet Statistics via Lifting: Introduction

 Graphlets are the graph analogue of wavelets (small oscillatory functions that are convolved with a signal to produce wavelet coefficients) because they are small topologies that are matched to induced subgraphs of the original graph to produce the graphlet coefficients.
-Graphlet coefficients, also referred to as graph moments, are used in the method of moments to fit certain graph models by selecting parameters that match the empirical graph moments to their expectations \cite{bickel2011method}.
-Graphlet coefficients are used to understand biological networks, such as the protein-protein interaction network, and reoccuring patterns are thought to indicate evolutionary conserved modules \cite{prvzulj2006efficient}.
-If the graphlet size, $k$, is small then testing for isomorphism, a problem called graph matching \cite{cordella2004sub}, is feasible, but testing every induced subgraph can require on the order of $n^k$ iterations in its most naive implementation.
-We propose a class of methods called lifting that allow us to quickly estimate graphlet coefficients.
+Graphlet coefficients, also referred to as graph moments, are used to fit certain graph models by the method of moments, \cite{bickel2011method}, and also are used to understand biological networks \cite{prvzulj2006efficient}.
+A naive graphlet counting method simply counts every induced subgraph which takes on the order of $n^k$ iterations.
+In a typical graph, the majority of induced subgraphs are disconnected, which would not count as a graphlet, so the majority of these iterates would not count toward the graphlet coefficient.
+We propose a class of Monte Carlo sampling methods called lifting that allow us to quickly estimate graphlet coefficients.
+The lifting step takes a CIS of size $k-1$ and produces a CIS of size $k$ by adding an adjacent vertex to it (according to a specific scheme), thereby forming graphlet samples in an inductive, bottom-up fashion (see~\ref{fig:lifting}).